JacksonKuo/blog/_posts/2025-6-15-trufflehog-precommits.markdown

 * Githooks require managing dependencies, where as pre-commit dependencies and virtual environments have built-ins
 * Pre-commits also have built-in versioning

-Pre-commits do require developers to install and run `pre-commit install`.
-But developers can configure their `git` to point to a template that will auto call `.pre-commit-config.yaml` so that `pre-commit install` isn't required after every `git clone`.[^10] Alternatively, `pre-commit install` can just be part of the `Makefile` build process.

 ```bash
 # pre-commit uninstall
 git config --global init.templateDir ~/.git-template